Customer Service Representative Resume Guide + Tips + Example

 Round up your references.

-Contact former managers and colleagues to be potential references.
-They should be able to vouch for your work ethic and skills.
-Explain to them where you are in the process and when they could expect to be reached.
+They should be able to validate your work ethic and skills.
+Explain where you are in the process and when they could expect to be reached.
 Don’t forget to ask if they could write a letter of recommendation for you.

 Cover letter examples for the next step in your customer service career